I’ve said it before and I’ll say it again: GoPros are cool cameras, but they’re not for all types of vloggers.

 Are GoPros Good for Vlogging?

-GoPros are excellent secondary cameras, but I wouldn’t recommend them as your main vlogging camera because of a few reasons —mainly because of the fish-eye lens.
+GoPros are excellent secondary cameras, but I wouldn’t recommend them as your main vlogging camera for a few reasons —mainly because of the fish-eye lens.

 This is the big problem with GoPros.
-These lenses are great to capture a lot of space in the same frame, but the catch is that they distort the image to do so.
-And the more wide-angle they are, the more they distort it:
+These lenses are great for capturing wide shots, but the catch is that they distort the image to do so.
+And the more wide, the more they distort it:

-So if you want to look your best, wide-angles won’t do you any favour.
+So if you want to look your best, wide angles won’t do you any favor.
 You won’t be able to show the true beauty of what you’re filming if you just use this type of lens for everything.

 Some people even get sick after watching videos filmed with ultra wide-angle lenses when they move around too much.
 You don’t want that to happen to some of the members of your audience.